ktprezes/just-some-notes/README.md

 <a name="0"><a name="pgtop">

-# JUST SOME NOTES REPOSITORY</a></a>
+# "Just Some Notes" repository</a></a>

     _a few notes to remember_

     I've created this repository for myself - because of my weak memory
     <br>- just to remember some notes and tips&tricks.
     <br>But... when you find it useful... help yourself :)
     <br>Right now it's very modest but I hope it will grow :)

 <sub>**_[Top of this page](#pgtop)&emsp;&emsp;<< prev section [next >>](#1)&emsp;&emsp;[Bottom of this page](#returnto)_**</sub>